Automattic/vip-go-quickstart/README.md

 ## Installation

 1. Clone this repository to your local machine
-2. Move to VIP Go Quickstart directory
+1. Move to VIP Go Quickstart directory
+1. Clone your development repo, which should follow the same structure as [vip-skeleton](https://github.com/Automattic/vip-skeleton) into a `site` directory
-3. Start the Vagrant
+1. Start the Vagrant with `vagrant up`

 ```
 cd ~
 git clone https://github.com/wpcomvip/qsv2.git vip-go-qs
 cd vip-go-qs
+git clone git@github.com:automattic/vip-skeleton.git site
 vagrant up
 ```

-You'll be prompted for your local machine (aka the “host machine”) password during the booting process of Vagrant as an NFS filesystem is being set up.
-The NFS filesystem is used for sharing files in `wp-content/themes` and `wp-content/plugins` to `~/vip-quickstart/themes` and `~/vip-quickstart/plugins` respectively.
-You can access these directories to easily develop from your host machine using your favorite tools, IDE, etc.

 ## Viewing your WordPress site